the-horseman/ai-agents/README.md

-# ai0agents and Network Analysis
+# ai-agents and Network Analysis
 Learning Kafka and Graph DBs